BirchTree1812/ollama_lab_API/README.md

 # Explanation
 The purpose of this task is to design a quick FastAPI application that pulls up a LLM on the user's computer to answer different queries.
+This can be useful for market analysis, as LLMs are well-suited to finding patterns in immense volumes of data left by economic activity and then conveying the results in human language.
+For now, it can only accept text queries and CSV files.

 # Instructions